wrr/rack-wwwhisper/heroku-doc.md

     config.middleware.insert 0, "Rack::WWWhisper"

 The line makes wwwhisper the first middleware in the Rack middleware chain.
-You can consult [a commit](https://github.com/wrr/typo/commit/6949e4f65aa5b39e1d36f0fefe21a7a360f83bf4) that enabled wwwhisper for a Rails based Typo blog.
+You can take a look at [a commit](https://github.com/wrr/typo/commit/6949e4f65aa5b39e1d36f0fefe21a7a360f83bf4) that enabled wwwhisper for a Rails based Typo blog.